ftbusiness/mkdocs-template/README.md

 # How to use

-Before you build your pages, the first step is to edit mkdocs.yml and configure it.
+Before you build your pages, the first step is to edit **mkdocs.yml** and configure it.

 ### Adding pages

-You can add your own pages in pages/ folder (eg. example.md).
+You can add your own pages in **pages/** folder (eg. example.md).

 ### Adding images

-All images can be stored in img/ folder, but it is up to you.
-The only requirement is that favicon MUST be stored in img/ folder.
+All images can be stored in any folder you want, so it's up to you, but the only requirement this theme has is that favicon MUST be stored in **assets/images** folder in docs_dir.

 ### Navigation and nesting

-To add navigation links use mkdocs.yml file.
+To add navigation links use **mkdocs.yml** file.
 Every link should be under nav property.

 Example:
 ```